 Canton in St. Lawrence County, New York — The American Northeast (Mid-Atlantic)

 Location.
-44° 35.529′ N, 75° 10.18′ W. Marker is in Canton, New York, in St. Lawrence County.
-Marker is at the intersection of Miner Street and West Street, on the left when traveling south on Miner Street.
-Marker is on an obelisk in a cemetery.
+44° 35.74′ N, 75° 10.472′ W. Marker is in Canton, New York, in St. Lawrence County.
+Marker can be reached from West Main Street (U.S. 11) 0.1 miles east of Governeur Street (U.S. 11).
+Marker is in Heritage Park on the island (Willow Island) that separates the east and west channels of the Grasse River.
+The bridge leads to Falls Island, also separating the channels.
 Touch for map.
 Marker is in this post office area: Canton NY 13617, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on May 6, 2021.
-It was originally submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 314 times since then and 17 times this year.
-Photos: 1, 2, 3. submitted on November 22, 2014, by Anton Schwarzmueller of Wilson, New York.
-4. submitted on September 3, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on September 15, 2015, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 260 times since then and 19 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on September 15, 2015, by Anton Schwarzmueller of Wilson, New York.